yzanhua/Docker_Demo/demo_mpi_ecp/README.md

 0. [Official Tutorial](https://docs.docker.com/docker-hub/repos/)
 1. Create an account at [Docker Hub](https://hub.docker.com/)
 2. Create a repository on your Docker Hub.
 Free account only has one free private repo.
-2. Login the docker account on your local/host machine:
+2. Login the docker account from your local/host machine:
     ```shell
+    # if using podman (alias docker=podman)
+    % docker login docker.io
+    # enter username
+    # enter password

     # if using docker
-    docker login -u [account user name]
+    % docker login -u [account user name]
     # enter your password

-    # if using podman
-    docker login docker.io -u [account user name]
     ```
 3. Push the image you built to the Docker Hub:
     ```shell